keera-studios/magic-cookies/README.md

 Our game is about to be released on [Google Play](https://play.google.com/store/apps/details?id=uk.co.keera.games.magiccookies).

 # Something doesn't work
 Sorry to hear that.
 Please, open a new [issue](https://github.com/keera-studios/magic-cookies/issues/new) or send an email to [support@keera.co.uk](mailto:support@keera.co.uk).
+Please, be aware that issues reported using github are visible by everybody.
+If you are including confidential information, please send us an email.

 # Follow us!
 We often comment on our progress on [Facebook](http://facebook.com/keerastudios) and [Twitter](http://twitter.com/KeeraStudios).
 Please, follow us.
 Everything we publish has to do with multimedia and games in Haskell and other Functional languages.